 |Taxpayer type||Form type||Return filing frequency||Tax Period||Due date|

-Note: From January 2022 onwards, if the GSTR-3B return for a particular month not filed by the taxpayer, then it will not be allowed to file the GSTR-1 of subsequent month.
+Note: From February 2022 onwards, if the GSTR-3B return for a particular month not filed by the taxpayer, then it will not be allowed to file the GSTR-1 of subsequent month.
 Thus, please ensure GSTR-1 and GSTR-3B of January 2022 is filed on GSTN portal.

 This return contains the details of outward supplies (consolidated data of GSTR-1), inward supplies subject to RCM payment, ITC details, exempt, nil-rated and non-GST inward supplies, payment of tax details etc.

 |Greater than 5 crores||Monthly||All states||February 2022||20 March 2022|